weldr/lorax/docs/lorax-composer.rst

   for information on how to enable it.
 Otherwise you will see image creation fail to depsolve even if the blueprint itself is correct.

+* All image types lock the root account, except for live-iso.
+You will need to either use one of the `Customizations`_ methods for setting a ssh key/password, install a package that creates a user, or use something like `cloud-init` to setup access at boot time.

 Installation
 ------------